LinkedIn summary generator

 Common mistakes to avoid

-• Too vague - "Passionate professional seeking opportunities"
+• Too vague - "Passionate professional seeking opportunities" says nothing about what you do

-• Too long - Walls of text nobody reads
+• Too long - Walls of text nobody reads; aim for 1,500-2,000 characters

-• No achievements - Just listing responsibilities
+• No achievements - Listing responsibilities instead of results

 Frequently Asked Questions